idvorkin/idvorkin.github.io/_d/taxes.md

 ### The point of money

-When talking about money, a financial planner asked me, what is the point of your savings?
-I said the point was making a big pile so I'd feel good.
+When seeing a financial planner, they asked me - what is the point of your savings?
+I said the point was making a big pile of money so I'd feel safe.

 Yeah that was a mistake.
 Money is a tool.
+Use it to make your life better.
+Great uses are experiences with your children, investments in your health, and things that avoid a fight.

+#### What would you do for less money?

+If you wouldn't take a job for a pay cut, you probably shouldn't take the job.

+#### Making more vs spending more

+See Parkinson's law, which applies to both time and money.
+The task you have will expand to all the money (or time) available to it.

 ### Believing the market only goes up